On behalf of the Town Council, I would like to encourage you to consider putting yourself forward as a prospective Town

 We are keen to encourage people from all walks of life and all ages (though you have to be over 18), to take part.
 Please don’t assume that you don’t have anything to offer or that you are not ‘the right sort of person’ – we would like to get all sorts of people involved and coax out those who might not immediately think of themselves as councillors, to ensure that the parish benefits from different perspectives and the council represents a broad section of the population.

 Town Councillors are volunteers and are appointed for 4 year cycles (this one started in May 2019) or, if they start part-way through a cycle, for whatever period remains till the next cycle begins, which will be in May 2023.
 If appointed, there is opportunity to get involved in as much as you want, but you will need at least a couple of hours free a couple of times each month, to attend council meetings.

 Four years can be a long time to be engaged with a dynamic and active council and people’s commitments, responsibilities and health change over time.
 Because of this there may be one or two positions on the council each year that become available.
 If you would like to be considered for one if it comes up, please contact Judith the Town Clerk and leave your details.
 Please make sure you are eligible to become a town/parish councillor – the main requirement is that you are a British citizen aged at least 18 and have lived or worked within 3 miles of the parish of Buckfastleigh/ Buckfast for the last 12 months but there are some reasons you might be exempt.
-The eligibility criteria are here.
-Those wishing to put themselves forward to be a Town Councillor will need to complete this Declaration.
+Here you can read the eligibility criteria (pdf).
+Those wishing to put themselves forward to be a Town Councillor will need to complete this Declaration (pdf).